EthanHuang0404/Employing-Machine-Learning-Techniques-for-the-Prediction-of-Stroke/README.md

 | 1   | 531   | 135      |

 ## Method
-The following images provide a overview of the method in this study.
+The images included offer an overview of the methodologies applied in this study, which incorporates two distinct approaches: a machine learning approach and a deep learning approach.

 ![image](https://github.com/EthanHuang0404/stroke-prediction/assets/52795694/a95d3b43-372e-4f9c-b18a-89e9d2b3b97a)

 ![image](https://github.com/EthanHuang0404/stroke-prediction/assets/52795694/3ef30492-002e-46f1-9aee-765053f652fd)